 When beginning an exercise routine, one might want a baseline from which to start their fitness improvement.
 Starting a practice of gratitude should be no different.
 Knowing one’s current level of gratitude gives this same type of baseline from which to strive for improvement.
 Gratitude is a lifestyle, and practicing builds the mental muscles that show up as positive emotions.

 So where does gratitude begin?
-An in-depth study of the development of gratitude in children (Hussong, 2018) gave great insight into the complexity of the construct of gratitude.
+An in-depth study of the development of gratitude in children (Hussong et al., 2019) gave great insight into the complexity of the construct of gratitude.
 Studies in adult gratitude have been more plentiful, but measures in children see a much-needed expansion.
 In kids, measuring the difference between concrete gratitude and connective gratitude is foundational.

 Measuring gratitude in children proves to be a difficult task, as early ages show differences in the experience of the trait.
 Knowing whether the expression of gratitude is “felt” by the participants is challenging.
 Children are learning social conformity and manners taught by their parental guides.
 Gratitude, as a trait, grows like other cognitive components that present as moving targets in measurement.

 When considering self and parental reports relevant to children’s gratitude, the following need to also be measured; empathy, positive affect, prosocial behavior, social competence, and emotional understanding.
 There is a great deal of confirmation bias when parents self-report and children do not always have the verbal ability to accurately self-report these areas either.

 Awareness of the need to expand measures of gratitude as a trait in children is an exciting and expansive area of growth in the field.
 Measuring gratitude in adults has had a more robust history.
 Work by Watkins, McCullough, and Alleva, among many more researchers, has expanded the ability to measure trait gratitude, especially in adults.
 These assessments and scales are discussed and linked in a section below.